Welcome to Gwion

 primitive enum extends int;

-primitive @Compound;
+primitive Compound;

-primitive Object extends @Compound;
+primitive Object extends Compound;

 specialid const this;